-The occupational injury insurance, managed by CNAMTS, is the oldest piece of legislation of the Social Security system.
+The Occupational Injury Insurance, managed by Direction of occupation injuries at CNAM (CNAM-DRP), is the oldest piece of legislation of the Social Security system.

 Its principles have been settled in 1898 and have been re-enacted by the December, 31st 1946 Act.
 It covers three occupational risks: accidents at work, commuting accidents and occupational diseases.

-The occupational injury insurance is in charge of managing occupational risks workers and companies of the industry, trades and services and some other categories (technical education students, vocational trainees, voluntary insured persons, etc.) are exposed to.
+The Occupational Injury Insurance is in charge of managing occupational risks workers and companies of the industry, trades and services and some other categories (technical education students, vocational trainees, voluntary insured persons, etc.) are exposed to.

-As the manager of occupational risks, the insurance:
+As the manager of occupational risks, the

 - manages the legal insurance system in charge of work-related physical damages: accidents at work, commuting accidents and occupational diseases.
 Consequently, it compensates victims and sets companies' contribution to the system financing; - implements the occupational risks prevention policy, aiming to improve the workers' health and safety at work.
 To do so, it undertakes information, training and research actions.
-It may grant financial incentives to companies and has a counselling and monitoring activity; - is in charge of publishing a range of occupational injury statistical data.
+It may grant financial incentives to companies and has a counselling and monitoring activity;

+• is in charge of publishing a range of

+occupational injury statistical data.